-At high altitude, the RER system on Skandic LT/LT E needs a different engine timing curve to work properly.
+At high altitude, the RER system on fan-cooled models needs a different engine timing curve to work properly.

-Before using vehicle at high altitude see an authorized SKI-DOO dealer for installation of a high altitude cap.
+Before using vehicle at a 2300 m (8000 ft) altitude or higher see an authorized SKI-DOO dealer for installation of a high altitude cap.